 E-2 Treaty Trader Visas

-An immigrant that wants to adjust status from a non-immigrant status to that of a permanent resident will file Form I-485, Application to Register Permanent Residence or Adjust Status.
-The process is commonly referred to as “adjusting status.”
+An immigrant that wants to change from a nonimmigrant status to that of a permanent resident (green card holder) may be able to "adjust of status".
+Individuals who are eligible for a green card will file Form I-485, Application to Register Permanent Residence or Adjust Status.

-The issue that emerges for a non-immigrant without a dual intent visa is that by filing Form I-485, it brings into question whether or not the applicant had a “preconceived intent” at the time he or she was granted the non-immigrant visa.
-It is plausible that the immigrant entered the U.S. with the intent to return to his home country but changed his intentions (perhaps due to a job prospect or romantic relationship).
-But an immigrant cannot have the preconceived intent to enter the U.S. for a purpose different from that permitted under his/her non-immigrant visa.
+The issue that emerges for a nonimmigrant without a dual intent visa is that by filing Form I-485, it brings into question whether or not the applicant had a “preconceived intent” at the time they were granted the nonimmigrant visa.
+It is plausible that the foreign national entered the U.S. with the intent to return to their home country but changed those plans during the course of the trip (perhaps due to a job prospect or romantic relationship).
+As long as the visitor entered the U.S. without a preconceived intent to stay permanently, it is possible to change their mind at a later date.
+For example, an F-1 student may fall in love and get married to a U.S. citizen.
+Or, while visiting their U.S. citizen daughter, the foreign national parents decide retiring in the U.S. near grandchildren is irresistible.
+But an immigrant cannot have the preconceived intent to enter the U.S. for a purpose different from that permitted under their nonimmigrant visa.